Columbia University Archives: Faculty Search

 To learn more about how to access our collections, check out our Research & Access website.
 If you have any questions about how to find materials, please contact uarchives@columbia.edu.

 These collections are only available in person at the Rare Book & Manuscript Library (RBML) reading room.
 Visitors are required to register their own Special Collections Research Account before their visit and to validate the account in person with government-issued photo identification or Columbia ID card.
-Once you have created your Special Collections Research Account, you will be able to request the materials directly from the finding aids: click the check box located on the right for the box(es) you need, and then scroll back to the top of the container list document and click “Submit Request” button in the red-rimmed box at top.
-This should lead you directly to your Special Collections Research Account to complete the request form.
-For more information on how to access our collections, check out our Research & Access website.
+Once you have created your Special Collections Research Account, you will be able to schedule an appointment and request materials directly from the finding aids.

 • Columbia College Papers